 FH Intercultural Theology Hermannsburg

-Welcome to the website of the University of Applied Sciences for Intercultural Theology Hermannsburg (FIT)!
+to the website of the University of Applied Sciences for Intercultural Theology (FIT)!

-The FIT is an exceptional institution for intercultural encounters: students from all over the world live and learn together and share with one another their diverse theological approaches and cultural experiences.
+The FIT is an exceptional institution for the international encounters: Students from all over the world live and learn together and share with one another their diverse theological approaches and cultural expereinces.

 Be inspired by this diversity!